Fraudulent identity documents and Modern Slavery

 How can technology help?

-In their guidance, the Home Office explains how Identification Document Validation Technologies (IDVTs) can play an important role in preventing the use of fraudulent documentation.
+In their guidance, the Home Office explains how Identification Document Validation Technologies (IDVTs) can play an important role in preventing the use of fraudulent identity documents.
 Whilst they do not replace forgery experts, they provide much higher levels of accuracy and assurance than the manual checking of documents by staff not used to checking different forms of identity documents.

 Signs / Indicators of Modern Slavery